Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ### Integer key properties

-Xomega Framework defines the following set of marker subclasses of the corresponding integer property that indicate that its value is used as a key of an entity, as opposed to just a regular properties.
+Xomega Framework defines the following set of marker subclasses of the corresponding integer property that indicate that its value is used as a key of an entity, as opposed to just regular properties.

 - `BigIntegerKeyProperty` - a key property of underlying type `long`.
 - `IntegerKeyProperty` - a key property of underlying type `int`.
 - `SmallIntegerKeyProperty` - a key property of underlying type `short`.
-- `TinyIntegerKeyProperty` - a key property of underlying type `byte`.
+- `TinyIntegerKeyProperty` - a key property of the underlying type `byte`.

 :::note
 This allows treating such properties differently in certain scenarios.
 For example, when adding search criteria by a field that contains integer keys, the corresponding `OperatorProperty` will include only equality operators, but not the comparison operators, such as "*Less Than*" or "*Greater Than*".